dfe-analytical-services/explore-education-statistics/README.md

 No secrets/keys etc. should be added to these environment variables.

-### Dependency management with Lerna
+### Dependency management with PNPM

-The project currently uses [Lerna](https://github.com/lerna/lerna) to handle dependencies as we have adopted a monorepo project structure and have dependencies between sub-projects.
-These dependencies are established using symlinks that Lerna creates.
+The project currently uses [PNPM](https://pnpm.io/) to handle dependencies as we have adopted a monorepo project structure and have dependencies between sub-projects.
+These dependencies are established using symlinks that PNPM creates.

 - `explore-education-statistics-admin`
   - Contains the admin frontend application.